microsoft/IIoT/README.md

       ```
       pi@raspberrypi:~ $ python SenseHat_IoTHub_Http.py
       ```
-  1. Congratulations!
-Your Raspberry Pi should now be sending data to Azure IoT Hub.
+  1. On your laptop, open Device Explorer, click the Data tab, select your device from the Device ID list, and click Monitor.
+If you see messages arriving then Congratulations, your Raspberry Pi is now sending data to Azure IoT Hub.
 1. Referring to the [Sense Hat API](https://pythonhosted.org/sense-hat/api/), update the code to send other telemetry to IoT Hub from the Sense HAT.
   1. Update the ```SenseHat_IoTHub_Http.py``` code to send multiple telemetry data points (e.g. Yaw, Pitch, Roll, or Temperature, Pressure, Humidity) in a single JSON-formatted message to IoT Hub.
 See [sample_payload.json] (sample_payload.json).
 Solution source code - Authorized MSFT personnel only [SenseHat_IoTHub_Http_JSON.py](https://kevinhilscher.visualstudio.com/_git/IoT%20Hackathon?path=%2FSenseHat_IoTHub_Http_JSON.py&version=GBmaster&_a=contents).
   1. Update ```SenseHat_IoTHub_Http.py``` to display the HTTP response code from the IoT Hub message onto the Sense HAT LED display.
 Solution source code - Authorized MSFT personnel only [SenseHat_IoTHub_Http_JSON_LED.py](https://kevinhilscher.visualstudio.com/_git/IoT%20Hackathon?path=%2FSenseHat_IoTHub_Http_JSON%20_LED.py&version=GBmaster&_a=contents).